abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 The *if and only if* operation
 ---

 In the section on classical logic, we proved that two propositions $A$ and $B$ are equivalent if $A$ implies $B$ and $B$ implies $A$.
-But if the *implies* operation is just a function, then proposition are equivalent precisely when the exist two functions, converting each of them to the other i.e. when the propositions are *isomorphic*.
+But if the *implies* operation is just a function, then proposition are equivalent precisely when there are two functions, converting each of them to the other i.e. when the sets containing the propositions are *isomorphic*.

 ![Implies in the BHK interpretation](bhk_iff.svg)

+(Perhaps we should note that *not all functions are proofs*, a designated set of them.
+We say this, because in set theory you can construct functions and isomorphisms between any pair of singleton sets, but that won't mean that all proofs are equivalent.)

 The *negation* operation
 ---